According to the Arkansas Constitution, the governor has the power to pardon all crimes except treason (unless the Senate agrees) and impeachment.

 Will getting a pardon from the governor restore my gun rights?

-There are two types of pardons.
+There are three types of pardons.

-- The one that doesn’t.
+- The one that doesn’t restore your firearm rights.

 How does this effect my immigration status?